suzuki-shunsuke/tfcmt-docs/docs/usage.md

    tfcmt - Notify the execution result of terraform command

 USAGE:
    tfcmt [global options] command [command options]

 VERSION:
-   4.9.1 (7a2e3a22abd25e095dac93e2834b87f9b9d84320)
+   4.14.0 (13b3b64b1444d528db49d60a99310bcd45993a52)

 COMMANDS:
-   plan     Run terraform plan and post a comment to GitHub commit or pull request apply    Run terraform apply and post a comment to GitHub commit or pull request version  Show version help, h  Shows a list of commands or help for one command
+   plan     Run terraform plan and post a comment to GitHub commit, pull request, or issue apply    Run terraform apply and post a comment to GitHub commit, pull request, or issue version  Show version help, h  Shows a list of commands or help for one command